 D23’s Destination D event, which has been celebrating Mickey Mouse’s milestone 90th birthday over this past weekend with presentations looking back at the Walt Disney company’s rich past, celebrated the company’s bright future with a look at Walt Disney World’s coming Mickey & Minnie’s Runaway Railway attraction.

 As part of the “Catching Up with Mickey & Minnie’s Runaway Railway” panel, Disney Imagineer Kevin Rafferty and Senior Creator Producer/Manager Charita Charter sat down to discuss the new ride, which Disney hasn’t revealed many details about since its announcement back at D23 Expo 2017.

-The score was in part created by Chris Willis, who is most known for his work as the composer of Disney’s Mickey Shorts.
+The score was created by Chris Willis, who is most known for his work as the composer of Disney’s Mickey Shorts.
 “Chris Willis is a big Disney Parks fan and jumped at the opportunity to be a part of it,” said Rafferty.

 One special prop, which Rafferty and Charter displayed during the panel, was the original whistle used to create the sound effects in the iconic Mickey Mouse short “Steamboat Willie.”
-Rafferty said that the sounds of the train in the coming Mickey & Minnie Runaway Railway will be created using this same whistle.
+Rafferty said that the sounds of the train in the coming Mickey & Minnie Runaway Railway would be created using this same whistle.

-Be sure to check out our other exciting reports from Bob Chapek at IAAPA and D23’s Destination D event, which include, the reveal of Epcot’s Guardians of the Galaxy roller coaster ride vehicles and exciting new details of Star Wars: Galaxy’s Edge attractions and coming Star Wars Resort.
+Be sure to check out our other exciting reports from Bob Chapek at IAAPA and D23’s Destination D event, which include the reveal of EPCOT’s Guardians of the Galaxy roller coaster ride vehicles and exciting new details of Star Wars: Galaxy’s Edge attractions and coming Star Wars Resort.